 What’s it take to build a drone based business in 2018?

 If you asked today’s guest, he would say “Persistence, Flexibility and a lot of thinking outside the box”.
-Mathew Johnson is President of M3 Aerial Productions and an Instructor at Brandon University UAV Ground School in Manatoba, Canada.
-In 2015, Mathew launched his drone services company, and like a lot of new small drone based businesses, he struggled to establish his operation.
-But by continually to refine his business plan and menu of services, Mathew was able to transition the once part-time operation into a full-time, profitable business.
-In this episode of the Drone Radio Show, Mathew talks about the challenges of creating a drone based business in today’s climate and how operators can achieve a positive cash flow by seeking multiple income streams.
+Matthew Johnson is President of M3 Aerial Productions and an Instructor at Brandon University UAV Ground School in Manatoba, Canada.
+In 2015, Matthew launched his drone services company, and like a lot of new small drone based businesses, he struggled to establish his operation.
+But by continually to refine his business plan and menu of services, Matthew was able to transition the once part-time operation into a full-time, profitable business.
+In this episode of the Drone Radio Show, Matthew talks about the challenges of creating a drone based business in today’s climate and how operators can achieve a positive cash flow by seeking multiple income streams.